rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/EA.md

 **Gender-Based Differences:**

 *Females:*
-We can clearly observe that there's a Ssrong peak in the **20-30 age** group, diminishing significantly past 40.
+We can clearly observe that there's a strong peak in the **20-30 age** group, diminishing significantly past 40.
 This phenomenon whispers of a bias in Earth casting rituals, favoring youthful appearances, while elder females vanish from the on-screen landscape.

 *Males:*